 About

-I’m currently a PhD student in the Department of Computer Science at Loughborough University.
-I’m honored to be a member of the IDEAS Labotory and be supervised by Dr Tao Chen.
-My graduation time is probably in the early 2024.
+I completed my PhD degree in Dec 2024 in the Department of Computer Science at Loughborough University.
+I’m very honored to be a member of the IDEAS Labotory and be supervised by Dr Tao Chen during my doctoral study.

-My research topic is deep learning for software performance prediction.
+My key research interests are in deep learning for software performance prediction.
 I’m passionate about this field because it has the potential to revolutionize the way we develop software.

 On this website, you can find more information about my research interests and projects.
 Feel free to contact me if you have any questions or would like to collaborate.